c3g/mEGAdata/scripts/EGA_json_submitter/EGA_submission_stepsNotesAndHelp.md

 * Create and Send Datasets objects: EMC1, EMC2, EMC3.
 * Ensure no duplicates sent (possibly already handled with the unique alias constraint).
 * Detect or treat http errors - may need a http retry function for network timeouts.
 This has sometimes been an issue.
 * Retrieval and updates of EGA Id's back into mEGAdata (can only be performed after SUBMISSION).
+This could be slightly tricky.
+Yes, it is possible to retrieve a JSON of just one Submission's objects (for each Object type).
+Alternatively, perhaps the response from the whole-Submission SUBMIT operation will be sufficient (since it will contain all Submission Objects, with EGAIDs).
 * Test on prod.
 * Mapping on abacus through symlinks of raw file names to MS00xxx names (McGill Sample format) (abacus account has already been obtained).
 (This task is independant.)